kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 run the backfill without their knowledge and they get paged.
 Would they know to reach out to you?

-By following these steps, developers can help ensure that the backfill process is successful and has minimal impact on the production system and its users.
 Let's go through each step in more detail.

 ## Plan

-As I started thinking about backfilling the production system, I realized I needed to consider many different aspects before I could get alignment on the approach.
+I needed to consider many different aspects before I could get alignment on the backfill approach.
 I wrote a design document that covered the following areas:

 ### How will the backfill work?